CodesVault/wp-bundler/README.md

 ## Setup

 Create a `bundler` file in the root folder of your plugin.
+E.g. `wp-content/plugins/kathamo/bundler`.
 Add the below code in the file.

 ```php
 #!/usr/bin/env php